Alexander the Great - The Greatest Greek Ruler

 In June 323 BC, Alexander died at the age of just 32.
 The cause of his death was drinking a large quantity of alcohol a few days before.
 He became seriously ill after this heavy drinking and passed away after spending a few days with a fever and severe pain.

-Alexander the Great was one of the greatest military rulers of human history and also was the greatest Greek ruler.
-He put an end to the first Persian Empire, Achaemenid Empire, in 330 BC and thus relieved the Greeks from their worst enemy, which had been battling them in the past to extend its empire.
-He also conquered most modern-day Pakistan and was willing to move deeper into India had his soldiers would not mutiny.
+Alexander the Great was one of the greatest military rulers of human history.
+He destroyed the first Persian Empire, the Achaemenid Empire, in 330 BC and thus relieved the Greeks from their worst enemy, which had been battling them in the past to extend its empire.
+He also conquered most of modern-day Pakistan and was willing to move deeper into India if his soldiers would not mutiny.

-During his ten-year of warfare, he never lost a battle and became the King of Macedonia, Persia, Asia, and Pharoah of Egypt (due to occupation of a large part of Asia) at a time.
+During his ten years of warfare, he never lost a battle and became the King of Macedonia, Persia, Asia, and Pharoah of Egypt (due to occupation of a large part of Asia) at a time.

 He founded the Hellenistic Empire, while the Greek culture flourished in all his occupied areas.
 He was the last great king of that empire because his successors could not retain the glory any further.
 All his achievements make him one of the best leaders and military commanders in history